raeez21/DP203---AzureDEAssociate-Code/README.md

    - Task 6: NSG flow logs (complex nested log file)
    - Task 7: Using ADF for batch processing logs

+# 4. Spark Pool in Synapse
+ Spark is a unified engine and a big data processing framework.
+Main programing langs used are Python and Scala.
+ [scalaprograms/dataapp/src/main/scala/Main.scala](scalaprograms/dataapp/src/main/scala/Main.scala) contains basic SCALA syntaxes.
+This was defined using SBT.

   # TODO: do scala code, screenshots, Databricks.sql, databricks/ etc